 Here are some questions to ask yourself when choosing a nappy bag size:

-Will I only be carrying baby changing supplies in this bag, or will I also be using it to carry my own belongings too?
+Am I only carrying baby changing supplies in this bag, or will I also be using it to carry my own belongings too?

 If I carry my own possessions in the bag, what are they and how big are they?